Development of a Th17-Inducing Dendritic Cell Vaccine for Ovarian Cancer

 - Assess whether induction of Th17 immune responses targeting ovarian cancer antigens will overcome local tumor immune suppression by inhibiting Treg generation and modulating infiltrating myeloid cell function

-In addition, investigators plan to complete a vaccine therapy clinical trial to determine whether FRα specific Th17 T cell responses can be safely generated in patients with ovarian cancer following their adjuvant chemotherapy.
+In addition, investigators plan to complete a vaccine therapy clinical trial to determine whether FRα-specific Th17 T cell responses can be safely generated in patients with ovarian cancer after adjuvant chemotherapy.
 This trial is being performed in the setting of minimal residual disease, where immunotherapy might be most effective.